 The savings that result from investing in prevention through family planning SPAs will be particularly important if the federal government institutes per capita or aggregate caps, or block grants.
-If the federal government introduces a per capita cap model that based allotments on a state's average Medicaid spending, then a Medicaid birth could eviscerate the allotted expenditure for an individual.
-For example, in 2010 the estimated average amount that Medicaid paid for a vaginal birth was \$9,002.\(^{16}\) In 2015, only 6 states and DC spent an average of \$8,000 or more per Medicaid enrollee.\(^{17}\) Family planning SPA coverage would ensure that the state is not exceeding its per capita caps, running up the tab of its aggregate cap, or quickly drawing down on a block grant by covering births that the covered individual would have chosen to avoid if they had access to family planning coverage.
+If the federal government introduces a per capita cap model that bases allotments on a state's average Medicaid spending, then a Medicaid birth could eviscerate the allotted expenditure for an individual.
+For example, in 2015, 11 states spent less than \$5,000 per Medicaid enrollee, and only six states and DC spent an average of \$8,000 or more per Medicaid enrollee.
+In 2010 the estimated average amount that Medicaid paid for a vaginal birth was \$9,002.
+That's nearly double what the eleven states with the lowest per capita rate spend per Medicaid enrollee, and more than \$1,000 more than some of the highest-spending states spend on average per enrollee.
+SPA coverage would ensure states are not exceeding per capita caps, running up the tab of its aggregate cap, or quickly drawing down on a block grant by covering births that the covered individual would have chosen to avoid if they had access to family planning coverage.